MARIO GUNDE PETERS & KELLEY

 Second-Degree Felonies

-Second-degree felonies can result in a fine of up to $10,000 and up to 15 years in prison.
+Second-degree felonies can result in a fine of up to $10,000 and a prison term of up to 15 years.
 Examples of second-degree felonies include vehicular homicide, extortion, and possession of firearms by a felon.

 Third-Degree Felonies

-These felonies are the least serious type of Florida felonies.
-They are punishable by a fine of up to $5,000 and up to five years in prison.
+These felonies are the least serious type of felony in Florida.
+They are punishable by a fine of up to $5,000 and imprisonment for up to five years.
 Examples include armed trespassing, vehicular or firearm theft, and aggravated stalking.

 Enhanced Felony Sentences